lukelbd/ncparallel/README.md

 ```bash
 ncparallel -d=lat -p=8 -n=32 command input.nc output.nc
 ```
 The first positional argument is the command written as you would type it into the command line -- for example, `./script.sh`, `'python script.py'`, or `'ncap2 -s "math-goes-here"'`.
-Note that the command must be surrounded by quotation marks if it consists of more than one word.
+Note that the command must be surrounded by quotes if it consists of more than one word.
 The second and third arguments are the input and output file names.
 <!-- The command must accept two positional arguments: An input file name, and an output file name. -->